cc-h-s/beg-steal-or-barrow/README.md

      * Change start and finish fields accordingly
 5. Section 13:
      * Select which variables are to be flagged (e.g. `flag_c = True` if conductivity should be flagged)
-     * Using the figures created to identify erroneous points, manually enter each index to be flagged and it's corresponding WOCE flag
+     * Use the figures created to identify outliers that are likely not true measurements.
+Manually enter each index to be flagged and it's corresponding WOCE flag (3 if questionable, 4 if clearly bad datum).

 # Detailed section notes
 1. Import Packages